Calcifer777/learn-kubernetes/docs/source/networking.rst

   - Invoke the NP when the container is added
   - Invoke the NP when the container is deleted
   - JSON format of the network configuration
-- Network Plugin
+- Plugin (bridge, weave, Flannel, Calico)
   - Support command line arguments (e.g. ADD, DEL, CHECK)
   - Support parameters (e.g. container id, netns)
   - Manage IP addresses assignment to PODs
   - Return results in a specific format

-Docker does not implement a CNI
+Docker does not implement a CNI; Docker implements CNM (container network model).
+K8s implements networking by creating container in the `none` network and then invoking the CNI script to allow connectivity.

 Cluster Networking
 *********************

 Port configuration:
 - Master:
-  - ETCD: 2379 (controplane components), 2380 (p2p connectivity)
-  - Kubelet: 10250
   - Kubeapi: 6443
   - Kubelet: 10250
   - Kube-scheduler: 10251
   - Kube-controller-manager: 10252
+  - ETCD: 2379 (controplane components), 2380 (p2p connectivity)
 - Workers
   - Kubelet: 10250